russellallen/self/docs/handbook/langref.rst

 .. [#f4] In the user interface a read/write slot is depicted as a single slot with a colon labelling the button used to access the value of the slot; the assignment slot is not shown, to save screen space.
 In contrast, a read-only slot has an equals sign on the button.

-.. [#f5] Nil is a predefined object provided by the implementation.
+.. [#f5] ``nil`` is a predefined object provided by the implementation.
 It is intended to indicate “not a useful object.”

 .. [#f6] Although a block may be assigned to a slot at any time, it is often not useful to do so: evaluating the slot may result in an error because the activation record for the block’s lexically enclosing scope will have returned; see :ref:`pp-langref-blocks`.